samantagupta99/Revature_Project_2/README.md

 List of features ready and TODOs for future development using this project some query are solved using pyspark,dataframe ,following questions are listed below:

-01. Read in the airports data and Show the top 10.
+1. Read the airports data and Show the top 10.
-02. Read in the flights data and Show the top 10.
+2. Read the flights data and Show the top 10.
-03. Read in the airlines data and Show the top 10.
+3. Read the airlines data and Show the top 10.
-04. Count and columns of flights dataset.
+4. Count the number of row and columns of flights dataset.
-05. Select the columns AIRLINE, FLIGHT_NUMBER, TAIL_NUMBER, ORIGIN_AIRPORT, DESTINATION_AIRPORT, SCHEDULED_DEPARTURE FROM flights.
+5. Select the columns: AIRLINE, FLIGHT_NUMBER, TAIL_NUMBER, ORIGIN_AIRPORT, DESTINATION_AIRPORT, SCHEDULED_DEPARTURE from flights.
-06. Select the flight whose Air_time >120.
+6. Select the flights whose Air time is greater than 120 minutes (2 hr).
-07. Show the airlines available between various Airport.
+7. Show the airlines available between Airports based on the IATA codes of origin and destination airport.
-08. Select the flight whose Origin_airport is "SEA" and Destination_port is "PDX".
+8. Select the flights whose Origin airport is "SEA" and Destination airport is "PDX".
-09. Add duration_hrs columns and show it.
+9. Calculate the duration of flights in hours and show top 10.
-10. Find the average speed of each flights.
+10. Find the average speed of each flights in Km/hr and display 'TAIL_NUMBER', 'ORIGIN_AIRPORT', 'DESTINATION_AIRPORT' and 'average speed'.
-11. Find the shortest flight from PDX in terms of distance.
+11. Find the shortest distance in Km, covered by the flight that originates from airport 'PDX'.
 12. Find the longest flight from SEA in terms of air time.
-13. Group the flights by tailnum and find Number of flights each plane made.
+13. Group the flights by its tail number and find the Number of flights per airplane.
-14. Group the flights by origin_airport and Average duration of flights from PDX and SEA.
+14. Group the flights by origin airport and calculate the average time of the flights from SEA to PDX.
-15. Group the data by month and dest and find Average departure delay.
+15. Group the data by month and destination airport and find the Average departure delay of the flights.
-16. Join the DataFrames airports and flights.
+16. Join the DataFrames airports and flights based on the IATA codes of the origin airport.
-17. FILTER (CHOSEN) COLUMSN WITHOUT NULL.
+17. Display MONTH, DAY OF WEEK, AIRLINE, TAIL NUMBER, DESTINATION_AIRPORT, AIR_TIME, DISTANCE and ARRIVAL_DELAY form flights where ARRIVAL_DELAY, AIRLINE, AIR_TIME,     TAIL_NUMBER is not NULL.
-18. FLIIGHTS WITH A DELAY Creating is_late (label).
+18. Display flights with a delay and create a new column ('label') that shows the labels assigned to the flights, where 0 indicates no delay and 1 indicates delay.
-19. FIND FLIGHTS WITH DELAY, NO DELAY, NULL (print('Labels distrubution:')).
+19. Count the number of flights that has delay (arrival time > 0 minutes), no delay and null labels.
-20. Count the number of flight from origin_Airport to Destination_Airport.
+20. Count the number of flight from each of the combinations of origin Airport and destination Airport.
-21. Merge flight and airlines data based on airport [SQL].
+21. Join flight and airlines data based on IATA codes of the airports inorder to display the abbrevations of the airlines.

 ## Getting Started